Not so familiar with the term asset tracking? In this brief blog post, we’ll walk you through the basics.

 The ultimate goal of asset tracking is simple: to save time and money.
 Tracking company assets provides invaluable information about asset usage (who is using what, where and when), maintenance and calibration schedules, and need for new equipment.
 The data collected via asset tracking can be used to support decision making, prevent losses, and maximize asset utilization rates.

 Various industries can benefit from asset tracking.
-However, the use cases can vary depending on the business domain.
+However, the Applications can vary depending on the business domain.
 Here are some examples:

 Construction: Keeping track of commonly used tools across multiple work sites and warehouses.